safdar-azeem/vue-ssr-lite/README.md

 Stateless global-safe plugin arrays remain supported.
 For mature router setups, the library supplies the environment-appropriate history while the application keeps ownership of router options.
-If this factory directly imports `createRouter` or other Vue Router APIs, the host application must declare `vue-router` as a direct dependency; do not rely on another package's transitive dependency under strict/non-hoisting package managers:
+Vue Router remains a direct host dependency for both this factory and the simpler `routes` API; it is never supplied as a private transitive framework copy by `vue-ssr-lite`:

 ```ts
 import { createRouter } from 'vue-router'